Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Exposure and response prevention therapy (ERP) is typically referred to as the gold standard treatment for OCD.
 ERP is a type of cognitive behavioral therapy (CBT) that works by exposing patients to potential triggers in a safe and controlled environment, to practice the prevention of compulsions.
 It has been proven to effectively treat OCD of almost all kinds.

 However, if you think you have both PTSD and OCD, you may need a combination of various types of therapy.
 It’s important to seek out a therapist who is specialized in treating OCD and PTSD.
 NOCD offers a nationwide network of therapists specializing in the treatment of OCD using ERP.
-Through a free call with the NOCD clinical team, you can find a therapist that’s right for you and begin treatment from the comfort of your home.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.